Building a Budget That Works

 🎉 Step 5: Set Yourself Up for Success.

 A good budget isn’t just about restriction—it’s about empowerment.
-Include some discretionary funds in your budget to avoid feeling overly constrained.
-Also, automate your savings and bill payments where possible to make sticking to your budget easier.
+Include some fun funds in your budget to avoid feeling overly constrained.
+Also, automate your savings and bill payments where possible to make sticking to your budget easier, and avoid late fees.

 Action item: Set up automatic transfers to your savings account on payday.
 Start small if needed—even $20 a week adds up over time.